-Muffins are a favorite grab-and-go breakfast, but most of my favorite recipes are loaded with enough sugar, oil and white flour to be cupcakes!
+Muffins are a favorite grab-and-go breakfast, but most recipes are loaded with enough sugar, oil and white flour to be cupcakes!

-I replace the flour with toasted oatmeal use gluten free oats for gluten free muffins) then use pumpkin puree instead of oil, coconut milk instead of cows milks (use whatever milk you prefer), and real maple syrup instead of refined sugar.
+I replace the flour with toasted oatmeal (use gluten free oats for gluten free muffins), added pumpkin puree instead of oil, coconut milk instead of cows milks (you can use whichever milk you prefer), and real maple syrup instead of refined sugar.